-- Avoid gorging on too much food, especially if you feel as if you are starving.
+- Avoid eating large amounts of food, especially if you feel as if you are starving.
 It will take around 20 minutes for your brain to register that your stomach is full, so stop eating when you feel as if you are almost satisfied.

 - Keep a glass of water and some dry biscuits beside your bed.
-Before you even put your feet on the floor in the mornings, have some sips of water and munch on a couple of crackers.
-If your stomach is completely empty, there will be more opportunity for your pregnancy hormones to directly irritate your stomach lining.
+Before you even put your feet on the floor in the mornings, sip some water and munch on a couple of crackers.
+Avoid having a completely empty stomach if you can.

 - Some women find that using acupressure bands on their wrists work very effectively.
-Check with your pharmacist about how and where to apply them for maximum effectiveness.
+Check with your pharmacist about how and where to apply these for maximum effectiveness.

 - Try drinking ginger beer/ale, eating ginger sweets, ginger biscuits or plain crystallised ginger.
-Cutting up a piece of raw ginger and inhaling its scent can be soothing as well.
+Cutting up a piece of raw ginger and inhaling its scent may be soothing as well.

 - Lemonade, freshly squeezed juice, or mixed through soda water with crushed ice can help to combat queasiness.

 - Avoid strongly scented perfumes, deodorants, air fresheners and detergents.
-Open windows when you can and avoid sitting in stale, stuffy confines.
-Go for a walk where possible and fill your lungs full of fresh air.
+Open windows when you can and avoid sitting in stale, stuffy environments.
+Go for a walk where possible and fill your lungs with fresh air.

 When do I need to be concerned?

-- If you get to the point of vomiting so severely that you cannot keep any food or fluids down, you will need to see your doctor.
+- If you get to the point of vomiting so severely that you cannot keep any food or fluids down, you will need to see your maternity care provider.
 Dehydration can lead to an electrolyte and mineral deficiency.
 Blood pressure can also drop, requiring hospitalisation and intravenous fluids.

-- Around 1 – 3 percent of women develop Hyperemesis Gravidarum.
-Occasionally, it becomes necessary for an obstetrician to prescribe anti-nausea medication.
-While this is avoided whenever possible, prescribed medications have been rigorously tested for any potentially dangerous side effects to both the mother and her baby.
+- Around 1 3 percent of women develop Hyperemesis Gravidarum.
+Occasionally, it becomes necessary for a doctor or obstetrician to prescribe anti-nausea medication.
+While this is best avoided whenever possible, prescribed medications have been rigorously tested for any potentially dangerous side effects to both the mother and her baby.